 Waterlogged tree bark from the forest then sank, and became coal.
 Apparently a flood of this magnitude has enough power to create fossil fuels very quickly, and the existence of such fuels is thus explained by the flood—and the giant floating forest.

 After the Flood receded, the world changed rapidly.
 Within a few centuries, it had chilled enough for the Ice Age to happen.
-Just one Ice Age: this is a convenient way to deny all the other historical climate change we have evidence for, including what’s happening now.
+Just one Ice Age.

 Having happened a few centuries after the Flood, this was supposedly about four thousand years ago.
 If there had been an ice age four thousand years ago, wouldn’t there be some record of that?
 Did everyone just neglect to mention it?
 Including the Bible?
 This is within recorded history, folks.